 Purchasing a home is a major commitment that comes with tremendous benefits.
 I would love the opportunity to assist you through your home buying journey!

-Home Buying Process in nine simple steps!
+Home Buying Journey in 9 simple steps!

-Find the Right Agent-
+Finding the Right Agent

 Do not overextend yourself; you should aim to be as realistic as possible about your budget before falling in love with a home you cannot afford.
 A good rule of thumb is to keep your housing cost (mortgage, insurance, etc.) to 30% of your income.

-Make an offer –
+Make an Offer

-Once you have found a home, you want your agent will work with you to craft an offer.
+Once you have found a home, your agent will work with you to craft an offer.
 Remember, the listing price is only a starting point.
 Your agent will understand the market and help guide you to make the most attractive offer, whether it’s below, at, or above the listing price.

-Order an appraisal –
+Order an appraisal

-Schedule the move –
+Schedule the move